Based in Vancouver. Travelling the world through sounds and airwaves…

 ”Metteur en sons” / Soundscape artist for numerous documentaries.
 I hire composers, negociate terms, do some needle-dropping etc I also do voice-over in French for any types of projects and commercials.
 I can do many accents.
 Previous projects with REAL WORLD MEDIA (Vancouver) and RED LETTER FILMS (Surrey) abounds.

-I am the president of the board of directors of the VANCOUVER LATIN AMERICAN FILM FESTIVAL, a not-for-profit organization with the mission to provide a forum for the promotion and exhibition of Latin American cinema in Vancouver.
+Between 2011 and 2019, I was a member of the board of directors of the VANCOUVER LATIN AMERICAN FILM FESTIVAL, a not-for-profit organization with the mission to provide a forum for the promotion and exhibition of Latin American cinema in Vancouver.
 This annual festival encourages dialogue among cultures, and explores and celebrates the art of contemporary Latin American and Latin-Canadian filmmaking.
 The festival is taking place the last week of August every year.
 VLAFF’s mandate is the encouragement and appreciation of motion pictures as a medium of art, information and education.
 Since 2003, VLAFF has provided audiences with the unique opportunity to watch inspiring films and interact with guest filmmakers from across Latin America and the diaspora.
-Our special screenings also allow me to do the music selection for all to enjoy.
+Special screenings also allowed me to do the music selection for all to enjoy.

 Americas, Japan, Europe, Africa.
 I’ve been DJing ever since I’ve been able to put a needle on a record (that was before I knew how to walk according to my mother; a crawler DJ I was).
 I specialize in what some call World Music.
 From Art Gallery openings to Dance Clubs, Concert Halls and Catwalks, I have been creating soundscapes and soundtracks to create a musical trip.
-Since settling in Vancouver in 1986, I’ve opened for such artists as THE THIEVERY CORPORATION, GILBERTO GIL and LOS AMIGOS INVISIBLES.
-I’ve had many residencies, the most notables being AFRODISIA at The ANZA Club (1992-1999), LAZY PLEASURES at The Chameleon (1994-2001) and ELECTROPICAL at The Backstage Lounge (2001-2011).
+Since moving to Vancouver in 1986, I’ve opened for such artists as THE THIEVERY CORPORATION, GILBERTO GIL, PARIS COMBO and LOS AMIGOS INVISIBLES.

-Musicians/Percussionists who play with us regularly: Yoro Noukoussi, Raphael Geronimo (Rumba Calzada), Navaro Franco (Zhambai Trio), Sacha Levin, Nick Apivor, Curtis Andrew, Jack Duncan.
+Let’s not forget the musicians & percussionists who play with me regularly: Yoro Noukoussi, Israel Toto Berriel, Raphael Geronimo (Rumba Calzada), Navaro Franco (Zhambai Trio), Sacha Levin, Nick Apivor, Curtis Andrew, Jack Duncan.